Steni Dirfyos

-Steni Dirfyos (Στενή Δίρφυος) formerly Ano Steni is a Greek village in Euboea.
-It is nearly located the centre of Euboea, 30 km northeast of Chalcis.
-It is built at a height of 440 m. in the slopes of mount Dirfys.
+Steni Dirfyos (Στενή Δίρφυος) formerly Ano Steni is a village on Euboea island, Greece.
+It is nearly located in the centre of Euboea, 30 km northeast of Chalcis.
+It lies at a height of 440 m. in the slopes of mount Dirfys.
 Steni is part of Dirfys-Messapia municipality and is the seat of Dirfys regional unit.
-Its population is 392 inhabitants according to 2011 census.

 History

 Steni is built in the late 18th century (at about in 1790) by inhabitants of village Skounteri (nowadays Pyrgos).
 During Ottoman occupation Skounteri was the seat of the local Ottoman governor (Beis).
 Skounteri has almost been depopulated the next years.
 In the short distance from Steni is located a big steep rock that named Kleisoura.
 During Ottoman period this place was the refuge of local anti-Ottoman insurgents known as Klepht.
 After the Greek independence, Steni became the most important village of the mountainous central Euboea.
 The last years there was the seat of the local municipality of Dirfys as well as the seat of the local community that includes moreover the small villages Kato Steni and Pyrgos.